jaroslawr/notes/net/tcp.md

     `5 Gbit/s * 100ms RTT = 500 Mbit = 62.5 MB`
     In units of typical MSS:
     `62.5 MB / 1.5kB ~ 42 000`

-  - Requires send buffer at least that large on the sender side

-  - Requires receive buffer at least that large on the receiver side

 ### Flow control